Reuben Egg Rolls will take your snack game to the next level with crispy cheesy goodness!

 - Fold the two sides in and tightly roll the egg roll.
 Seal the edges.

-- Brush each egg roll with vegetable oil (or spray with cooking spray) and place in a single layer seam side down.
+- If air frying, brush each egg roll with vegetable oil (or spray with cooking spray) and place in a single layer, seam side down.
+See below for oven or deep fryer instructions.

 - Cook 7 minutes.
 Flip and cook an additional 3-5 minutes or until crispy.
 Serve with remaining dressing for dipping.